Ten Rings (organization): Marvel Comics

 Following its appearance in the Marvel Cinematic Universe, the Ten Rings organization was incorporated into Marvel Comics.
-The organization's existence was teased in Ironheart #1 (November 2018) by writer Eve Ewing and artists Kevin Libranda, Geoffo and Luciano Vecchio, and it made its official comic debut in the following issue.
+The organization's existence was teased in Ironheart #1 (November 2018) by writer Eve Ewing and artists Kevin Libranda, Geoffo and Luciano Vecchio.
+The Ten Rings made its official comic debut in the following issue.
 Unlike the films, the organization in the comics is unrelated to the Mandarin.

 The Ten Rings is a secret society that builds its principles around the Wellspring of Power.
 Ironheart becomes its first target when she is ambushed by two assassins that are empowered by the Wellspring of Power.
 They want Ironheart to give in to her power only so she would attack them.
 They vanish after the fight.

 The Ten Rings sends Midnight's Fire to fight Ironheart to see if she is worthy of joining them.
 During her fight with Midnight's Fire, Ironheart learns that the Ten Rings is a terrorist organization whose ways of covert actions cause some people to believe that it is a myth.
 Midnight's Fire describes his history to Ironheart and tries to get her to join up with the organization.
 She turns him down and their fight continues.
 The Ten Rings is responsible for getting Councilman Thomas Birch elected as the Governor of Illinois.
 In order to make himself look good for Birch's election, Midnight's Fire has some children commit crimes.
 When Ironheart shows up to stop the Ten Rings, Midnight's Fire fights her and is defeated.
-Then Midnight's Fire and Birch are arrested by the authorities.

-The Ten Rings dispatches its operative Eclipse to Chicago so that she can perform a magical rite that will transform its citizens into zombies.
-Ironheart and Wasp disrupt the ritual at O'Hare International Airport, but Eclipse teleports away.

-Ironheart later discovers that her father Demetrius "Riri" Williams had faked his death in a gas station robbery gone wrong and joined the Ten Rings under the codename of Dune where he somehow develops geokinesis.
+Ironheart later discovers that her father Demetrius Williams had faked his death in a gas station robbery gone wrong and joined the Ten Rings as Dune.

 Other versions

 Secret Wars (2015)

-In Secret Wars, the Ten Rings is one of the many martial arts clans that reside in the wuxia-inspired K'un-L'un region of Battleworld.
+In Secret Wars, the Ten Rings is one of the many martial arts clans of Battleworld.
 The Ten Rings has the highest authority in K'un-L'un due to its master, Emperor Zheng Zu, winning the Thirteen Chambers tournament for almost 100 years.
 The Ten Rings is the sworn enemy of the Iron Fist school and its members have the ability to use ten martial arts techniques based on the Mandarin's rings.